Yosuke Yamamoto, M.D., Ph.D. Professor

 (2) Evaluation research on diagnostic methods such as development and validation of clinical prediction rules

 (3) Research to investigate the actual conditions of diseases and medical care

 (4) Research to elucidate the relationship between factors and medical outcomes using QoL/PRO measurements

 Regarding the educational activities in SPH, we provide course work on clinical research design and methods.

 - Takada S, Kondo T, Yasunaga M, Watanabe S, Kinoshita H, Fukuhara S, Yamamoto Y. Early Rehabilitation in Older Patients Hospitalized with Acute Decompensated Heart Failure: A Retrospective Cohort Study.
 American Heart Journal 2020; 230:44-53.

 - Matsuoka Y, Ikenoue T, Hata N, Taguri M, Itaya T, Ariyoshi K, Fukuhara S, Yamamoto Y. Hospitals’ extracorporeal cardiopulmonary resuscitation capabilities and outcomes in out-of-hospital cardiac arrest: a population-based study.
 Resuscitation 2019;136:85-92.

 - Yamazaki H, Kamitani T, Matsui T, Yamamoto Y, Fukuhara S. Association of Low Alanine Aminotransferase with Loss of Independence or Death: a 5-year Population-based Cohort Study.
 Journal of Gastroenterology and Hepatology 2019;34(10):1793-1799.

 - Aoki T, Yamamoto Y, Ikenoue T, Urushibara-Miyachi Y, Kise M, Fujinuma Y, Fukuhara S. Social Isolation and Patient Experience in Older Adults.
-Annals of Family Medicine (in press).
+The Annals of Family Medicine 2018;16 (5):393-398.